rorinuma/tech-assignment/README.md

 ## Getting Started

-To get started, you can visit the project on [GithubPages](https://rorinuma.github.io/tech-assignment/).

-or clone the repository and run the following commands:
+To get started, you can clone the repository and run the following commands:

 ```bash
 npm install